JetBrains/amper/docs/src/user-guide/builtin-tech/android.md

 Use the `android/app` product type in a module to build an Android application.

+!!! tip "Using IntelliJ IDEA?"

+    Make sure to install the [:android-head-flat: Android plugin](https://plugins.jetbrains.com/plugin/22989-android) to get proper support for Android-specific features.

 ## Module layout

 Here is an overview of the module layout for an Android application: